Isvvc/dynasty-scans-downloader/README.md

     ../DynastyScans.sh yurucamp

-Assuming you reach your download limit when trying to download chapter 9, you should get this message:
+Assuming you reach your download limit when trying to download chapter 8, you should get this message:

-    Change IP address in VPN.
-When done, rerun this command with the extra argument: ch09
+    Download limit reached.
+When ready, rerun this command with the extra argument: ch08

 Next you would either wait until the next day or change IP address, such as with a VPN, and run the command: